tonimelisma/mail/ARCHITECTURE.md

 identified internally by a consistent local UUID primary key, with functional types (e.g., Inbox, Drafts) managed by a dedicated `wellKnownType: WellKnownFolderType` enum, ensuring robust and provider-agnostic referencing.
-Data management policies (initial sync, user-configurable cache size limits based on `CacheSizePreference`, eviction rules based on age and recent access using `lastAccessedTimestamp` and accurate sizing from `MessageBodyEntity.sizeInBytes` and `AttachmentEntity.size`) ensure a balance between offline availability and device resource usage.
+Data management policies (initial sync, user-configurable cache size limits based on `CacheSizePreference`, user-configurable download preferences for message bodies and attachments via `DownloadPreference`, eviction rules based on age and recent access using `lastAccessedTimestamp` and accurate sizing from `MessageBodyEntity.sizeInBytes` and `AttachmentEntity.size`) ensure a balance between offline availability and device resource usage.

 ### **2.3.
 MVVM (Model-View-ViewModel)**